ultraleettech/currency-rates/README.md

 [![License](https://poser.pugx.org/ultraleet/currency-rates/license)](https://packagist.org/packages/ultraleet/currency-rates)

 A PHP library for interacting with various currency exchange rates APIs.
 It provides a simple factory interface for constructing a wrapper for a chosen service which exposes a simple unified API for querying currency exchange rates.

+Currency Rates started out as a Laravel package, but you can use it in pretty much any type of PHP project.

 ## Services
 Currently available: